-Those who sought a quick buck left as abruptly as they arrived in Anchorage, making sudden disappearances commonplace.
+Those who sought quick money left as abruptly as they arrived in Anchorage, making sudden disappearances commonplace.

 Glenn Flothe was the trooper who put Hansen behind bars.
 Now retired, he didn't immediately return a message to the AP on Wednesday.

 But he told the Anchorage Daily News in 2008 that Hansen's victims initially included any woman who caught his eye but that Hansen quickly learned that prostitutes and strippers were harder to track and less likely to be missed.